Merlins Bridge A.F.C.

-Merlins Bridge are a Welsh football club from Haverfordwest, Pembrokeshire in the southwest of Wales.
+Merlins Bridge A.F.C. are a Welsh football club from Haverfordwest, Pembrokeshire in the southwest of Wales.
 They currently play in the Pembrokeshire League Division One.
-They are one of the league's most successful clubs, having since the 1945–46 season, won the Division One championship eleven times.
+They are one of the league's most successful clubs, having won the Division One championship eleven times.

+History

+The club joined the Pembrokeshire League for the 1963–64 season.

+Ground

+The club initially played at Merlins Bridge Playing Field, from its foundation until September 1981 when it moved to the Lower Racecourse.
+For the 2022–23 season the club moved to Pembrokeshire Sports Village, a newly-built 4G pitch at Haverfordwest High VC School, with the plan of returning to Merlins Bridge for 2023–24.
+They played there until 2026, moving to Pembroke Road ahead of the 2026–27 season.